yambo-code/yambopy/docs/source/tutorial.rst

    :width: 600 px

-Again beaware this figures serve only to show the kind of representation that can be obtained with ``yambo`` and ``yambopy``.
+Again, be aware that this figures serves only to show the kind of representation that can be obtained with ``yambo`` and ``yambopy``.
 Further convergence tests need to be performed to obtain accurate results, but that is left to the user.

 Some plots of excitonic wavefunctions in real space are show in a parallel project in:
 `http://henriquemiranda.github.io/excitonwebsite/ <http://henriquemiranda.github.io/excitonwebsite/>`_